pysysops/assessment-js/README.md

 from Jenkins with Ansible or even something as simple as pssh.
 I believe this is outside of the scope of this MVP.

-# Note - Everything has bene thrown into one single repo for simplicity of assessment in reality, this repo should be split into multiple repositories.
+# Note - Everything has bene thrown into one single repo for simplicity of assessment.
+In reality, this repo would be split into multiple repositories.